buzzqw/TUS/OBSS/OBSSv2-eng.md

 A double weapon is a weapon that is dangerous at both ends.
 It can be used as a single weapon, or, incurring the penalties of fighting with two weapons, as two weapons.

-Unless specified, a double weapon used for Two weapon Fighting is equivalent to using two medium weapons.
+Unless specified, a double weapon used for Two Weapon Fighting is equivalent to using two medium weapons.

 ## Versatile Weapons